-7. Non- statutory advice
+5.6 Non- statutory advice

 Once a child has been admitted to a school it is for the headteacher to decide how best to educate them.
-Any decision to move a child to a different age group should be based on sound educational reasons and made by the headteacher in consultation with the parents after admission.
-Admission to a year group outside the chronological age of the child is dependent on the Admissions Policy of the School.
+In some cases it may be appropriate for a child who has been admitted out of their normal age group to be moved to their normal age group, but in others it will not.
+Any decision to move a child to a different age group should be based on sound educational reasons and made by the headteacher in consultation with the parents.